htn403/htn403.github.io/_posts/2019-04-27-from-sketches-to-html-css-code.md

 **Dataset and evaluation metric**

 We evaluate our approach on the synthesized web dataset from pix2code [1].
-The details of the dataset is described in the table below.
-Note that we converted the programs in the original dataset, which written in DSL to HTML code.
-Because of that, the average length of the new programs is almost twice longer than the average length of the original programs.
+The details of the dataset are described in the table below.
+Note that we converted the programs in the original dataset, which are written in DSL to HTML code.
+Because of that, the average length of the new programs is almost twice as long as that of the original programs.

 | Datasets      | training  | validation | testing | average length of programs |
 | ------------- | :--------:| :---------:| :------:| :------------------------: |
 | pix2code      | 1250      | 250.       | 250.    | 105                        |

-We assess the quality of predicted programs by comparing with gold programs in term of accuracies as in pix2code [1].
+We assess the quality of predicted programs by comparing with gold programs in term of accuracy as in pix2code [1].

 $$\text{accuracy(gp, pp)} = \frac{\sum_{i=0}^{min(|\text{gp}|, |\text{pp}|)} \text{gp}[i] = \text{pp}[i]}{max(|\text{gp}|, |\text{pp}|)} $$